mayramartins/leading-ladies-memory-match/README.md

 Welcome to Leading Ladies Memory Match - the game that celebrates women empowerment and the beauty of flowers!

-This memory game is not just about matching cards - it brings the grace and resilience of flowers and just as flowers weather storms, women too have endured challenges and adversity, blossoming into forces of nature to be reckoned with.
-That's why everybody wins!
+This memory game is more than just matching cards.
+It symbolizes the grace and resilience of flowers.
+Just like how flowers can withstand storms, women have also faced challenges and adversity, yet they have blossomed into unstoppable forces of nature.
+This is why everyone is a winner in this game!

 # INSTRUCTIONS